c-susan/flask_4_databases_mysql_vm/README.md

 This repo focus on setting up and running MySQL on a cloud Virtual Machine.
 A VM was set up using Microsoft Azure.
 Flask is then connected to the MySQL instance to display the data from the database.

 ## This repo contains the following:
-+ A **code** file contaning code of the MySQL database setup, python script for the facilitaing the connection between Flask and MySQL, script to diasplay the data.
++ A **code** folder contaning code of the MySQL database setup, python script for the facilitaing the connection between Flask and MySQL, script to diasplay the data.
++ A **screenshots** folder containing screenshots of the database tables and entity relationship diagram (ERD).
 + A **README.md** containing an overview of the repo and assignment.

 # Documentation